Annual Statement for the Governing Body of Stanhope Primary School

 The School Improvement Plan is a working document and reviewed on a regular basis.
 The areas identified this academic year were:

-- Raise the outcomes of mathematics across the school
+- Continue to raise and maintain the outcomes for Mathematics across the school

 - Continue to support the development of children in the EYFS